 It is evident that the hotel’s style has been inspired by the city that surrounds it, and the rich cultural heritage and history of Greece.
 The luxurious materials used in building the rooms and their furnishings have been sourced from locations around Greece.

 Fine marble, walnut wood, and exquisite fabrics have been sourced everywhere from the Peloponnese to Northern Greece.
-Black and white monochrome shots of Athenian street photography and images from the Athens archaeological museum are displayed throughout the halls and lounges.
+Black and white monochrome shots of Athenian street photography and images from Athens museums are displayed throughout the halls and lounges.

 Breakfast, lunch, and dinner can be enjoyed in the chic brasserie coffee bar by the lobby.
 Alternatively, head on up to the “Sense” rooftop bar which is believed to provide one of the best panoramas in all of Athens.